rwang133/INST462-final-project/README.md

 The word mapping and model in this code isn't the same one I used for the Tableau visualization, as I have been refining them, but the general process is pretty much the same.

 ## Aircraft Crashes With Causes Dataset ##
-This the dataset used for the Tableau visualizations, which has causes that were labeled using the original word mapping and model.
+This is the dataset used for the Tableau visualizations, which has causes that were labeled using the original word mapping and model.